BillyArshad/Video_Game_Trivia/README.md

 #### *features
 ​
 I have created 7 questions where users have to answer correctly.
-There is a 'Play Again?' button to ask them if they want to do it again
+If they succeed to answer those questions, then they have an option to restart.
+There is the correct and incorrect answers per question.
+It will motivate them to answer these questions.

 ![Q1](assets/docs/Q1.png)
 ![Q2](assets/docs/Q2.png)